 They are normally held weekly and last an hour or so.

 MoodMaster Group Leaders have a talent and interest in running programmes.
-They come from a range of professional backgrounds including Clinical Psychologists in the NHS, Mental Health Nurses in the NHS and Independent Facilities, Educational Psychologists, and Mind.
+They come from a range of professional backgrounds including Clinical Psychologists in the NHS, Mental Health Nurses in the NHS and Independent Facilities, Teachers, Educational Psychologists, and Mind.

 People who attend MoodMaster sessions do so for a variety of reasons.
 Some come because they are distressed in some way, and want to learn how to overcome that distress, but many also come because they simply want to learn about themselves and how to live at their peak performance.